juanprietob/itk-image-pad-resample/README.md

 ```
 Help: Resample an image to a specific size.
 Required:
---img <input path to image>
+--img <input path to image> or --dir <directory>
 --size <sizeX,sizeY,sizeZ>

 Optional:
 --out <output path> default: out.nrrd
+--out_ext <output extension> (when using --dir) default: .nrrd
---spacing <spacingX,spacingY,spacingZ> If not set, the output spacing is set to match the current image physical length.
+--spacing <spacingX,spacingY,spacingZ> Input image spacing is used.
+Otherwise, is set to fit the output size.
---pad <padX,padY,padZ> pad output image at the top
+--pad <padX,padY,padZ> pad output at the top
 --iso_spacing If this is set, the spacing of the output image will be isometric, i.e., the same for all dimensions which means the max spacing value is selected and set for all dimensions.
 --center_image If this is set, the output image is centered in the resampled space.
 --linear Linear interpolation, default is nearest neighbor.